The EU IVDR Regulation – An Overview – Part I

 Changes compared to IVDD included changes in device classifications, stricter inspection for manufacturers by Notified Bodies introduced new the Person responsible for regulatory compliance (PRRC) a requirement governing the.

 The regulation came in April 2017.

 The regulation introduces the classification of IVD in the risk classes like A, B, C, and D.There are seven classification rules given in Annex III.

 MDGC guidance 2020-16 gives the classification of classification rules with classification examples.
 Only devices in the lowest risk class are excluded from the requirement of the notified body.

 Some of the significant changes to consider in the EU IVDR are:

 - Increased regulatory oversight,

 Risk-based classification with greater NB oversight

-The IVDR will bring about a stricter, two-fold regimen of supervision – there will be more rigorous surveillance by Notified Bodies to reduce risks from unsafe devices and greater scrutiny of NBs itself.
+The IVDR will bring about a stricter, two-fold regimen of supervision.
+More rigorous surveillance by Notified Bodies will reduce risks from unsafe devices and greater scrutiny of NBs themselves.
 As a result, the requirements for qualified NB staff have increased considerably.

 Expanded Product Scope